flipkoehler/flipkoehler/README.md

 # Hi there 👋

-I am Philip and currently living in Oldenburg, Germany
+I am Philip and currently living in Oldenburg, Germany.

-- 🔭 I’m currently working on becoming a web developer ...
+- 🔭 I’m currently working on becoming a web developer at "Neue Fische"
+- 👷 I'm working at <a href="https://www.team-neusta.de/">team neusta</a>
-- 🌱 I’m currently learning javascript ...
+- 🌱 I’m currently learning javascript
-- ⚡ Fun fact: i can do a headstand and sing Don’t Stop Believin’
+- ⚡ Fun fact: i can do a headstand and sing Don’t Stop Believin

 Just a little extra before you leave - here is a cute cat picture :)